Overall Score 6 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the level of protection offered by an enclosure, against solids and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids say dust, followed by the one that refers to protection against liquids (water).
+Ingress protection ratings refer to the rating of protection offered by an enclosure, against solids and water.
+In the format of IPXX, 'X' represents a number The first value refers to protection against solids say dust, while the second refers to protection against liquids (sweat).

 they are protected against objects greater than 1.0mm such as wire